webb/NIEM.github.io/training/iepd-developer/index.md

 {{ page.description}}

-You are here to learn what and why you need to develop IEP documentation (IEPD) and how to do it.
 The IEPD allows the sender and receiver to exchange information in a manner that both understand.
 The exchange is typically in the form of XML schema documents that define XML instance documents.

-The documentation development process consists of a six-phase lifecycle that begins with the phase known as [Scenario Planning](/reference/iepd/lifecycle/scenario-planning).
+You are here to learn what and why you need to develop IEPD and how to do it.

 <!--
 ## IEPD Lifecycle